Payment Protection Insurance (PPI)

 Exclusion clauses have been used in insurance products for many years and are designed to prevent insurance companies having to pay out unfairly.
 However the problem did not lie in the exclusion clauses themselves, but in the advisors that sold the product not checking whether a customers situation (such as medical conditions / employment status) would prevent them from making a successful claim.
 Research by the Citizens Advice Bureau showed that only 15%-20% of policy holders were able to make a successful claim.
 The success rate for motor insurance claims is 74% and 55% for household claims.

-If proper PPI advice wasn’t given, the policy was mis-sold as suitability should have been taken into account at the point of sale.
+If proper PPI advice wasn’t given, the policy may have been mis-sold as suitability should have been taken into account at the point of sale.

 Pressure selling techniques were often used to persuade customers by playing on their fears of what might have happened in the future.
-Some banks led customers to believe it was a compulsory product and was required in order for them to take out the loan they wanted, or that taking out a PPI policy would improve their chances of being accepted.
+Some lenders led customers to believe it was a compulsory product and was required in order for them to take out the loan they wanted, or that taking out a PPI policy would improve their chances of being accepted.

 Exclusion clauses built into policies often made it impossible to make a PPI claim.
-Sales staff were supposed to make people aware of what those exclusions are:
+Sales staff were supposed to make people aware of what those exclusions are.
+These include:

 - those in seasonal or part-time work (under 16 hours a week)